reyestech/Splunk-Ransomware/README.md

 Ransomware 207: (Pictures 3.1-3.2)  <br />
-How many distinct PDFs did the ransomware encrypt on the remote file server? <br />
-- <b> We can find the file server’s name in the same line we found its IP.
+How many distinct PDFs did the ransomware encrypt on the remote file server? <br /> We can find the file server's name on the same line where we saw its IP.
 - <b> DestinationHostname = we9041srv
 - <b> We use it as a host and filter using the command *pdf.
 We saw 526 events.
 - <b> index=botsv1 host=we9041srv *.pdf
 - <b> We look at the distant value to count which file could have been encrypted in this list.
-We can use “dc” and “stat” and filter it using “Relative_Target_Name” in our command.
+We can use "dc" and "stat" and filter it using "Relative_Target_Name" in our command.
 - <b> | stats dc(Relative_Target_Name)
 - <b> Enter Search: index=botsv1 host=we9041srv *.pdf | stats dc(Relative_Target_Name)
 - <b> Answer: we9041srv